ThatAlexBoyd/food_truck_vibe/README.md

 ## ✨ Key Features

 *   **Recipe Mastery System:** Each recipe has 3 levels.
 Selling a sandwich has a chance to grant XP, and leveling up increases its selling price.
+*   **Mastery Perks:** Upon mastering a recipe, choose a permanent, powerful perk for it, such as a chance for bonus profit, reduced ingredient consumption, or extra reputation gain.
+*   **Bulletin Board Quests:** Each city has a unique quest.
+Check the local bulletin board to discover tasks and earn valuable rewards.
 *   **Dynamic Locations:** Travel between 9 unique locations, each with its own theme, max reputation, customer base, local recipe, and ingredient availability.
 *   **Reputation & Preferences:** Gain reputation in a city by selling sandwiches, especially local favorites.
 Mastering a recipe allows you to build reputation even faster, making it a key strategy for winning over a city.
 High reputation can lead to positive articles in the local paper.
 *   **Daily Event System:** Each day has a chance to trigger a random event, such as a supplier discount, a customer boost from a local festival, a price hike due to shortages, or a food truck competition.